-Our group removes invasive / non Native plants from the dunes; these include Mother-of-Millions, Fountain grass, Cardboard palm, Brazilian pepper tree, Carrotwood tree, asparagus fern and lantana camara.
+Our group removes invasive / non-native plants from the dunes.
+Some of the most common are Mother-of-Millions, Mother-In-Law Tongue, Fountain Grass, Cardboard Palm, Brazilian Peppertree, Carrotwood tree, Asparagus Fern, and Lantana camara and more.
 (Pictures in the Gallery. ).

 We partner with the local city governments.
 All work is done in conjunction with all state and local ordnances, permission of property owners, and when needed we have required permits.

-It’s recommended that everyone wear closed-toe shoes (lots of cactus in the dunes), gloves, sun protection, and bring a refillable water bottle.
-If anyone has
+We work for an hour per workday.
+It’s recommended that everyone wear closed-toe shoes (lots of cactus in the dunes), wear gloves, sun protection, and bring a refillable water bottle.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.